Introduction to Welding Processes

 Collision Repair Welding

-Study that prepares Collision Repair students with the needed welding competencies to return a vehicle to its pre-accident condition.
-Instruction in three welding processes: oxy-acetylene welding and cutting, gas metal arc welding, and gas tungsten arc welding.
+Designed to prepare collision repair students with the needed welding competencies to return a vehicle to its pre-accident condition.
+Oxy-acetylene welding, gas metal arc welding, and gas tungsten arc welding are covered.
+Introduction of cutting operations with oxy-fuel and plasma systems will be included.
 3 Credits (2 Lecture - 3 Lab)

 Oxy-Fuel Welding and Cutting I

-Introduction to shop safety.
-Course work includes the welding and brazing of various metals in all positions, the theory of welding and brazing, and the cutting of ferrous metals using oxy-acetylene hand and machine methods.
+Course work includes introduction to shop safety, welding and brazing of various metals in all positions, the theory of welding and brazing, and the cutting of ferrous metals using plasma, oxy-acetylene hand and machine methods.
 Basic welding layout is included.
 2 Credits (1 Lecture - 3 Lab) Corequisite(s): WEL115.
 Fall Only.

 Shielded Metal Arc I